Terem Quartet: 2000–2010

-In 2009, Terem Quartet opened the Eurovision second semi-final in Moscow.
-For this event, musicians prepared 6-minute potpourri of songs-winners of this competition ("Waterloo" by ABBA, "Volare", "Diva" by Dana International, "Believe" by Dima Bilan and Ding-A-Dong by Teach-In).
-This year the DVD "Terem Quartet or Imperceptibles" (Terem-Quartet Y Snova Neulovimiye) was released.
-It comprises compositions from popular Soviet movies, Charlie Chaplin's ones and Mission: Impossible Theme.
+In 2009, the quartet opened the Eurovision second semi-final in Moscow.
+For this event, the musicians prepared a six-minute potpourri of songs by winners of this competition, including ("Waterloo" by ABBA, "Volare", "Diva" by Dana International, "Believe" by Dima Bilan and Ding-A-Dong by Teach-In).
+Also this year, the quartet released a DVD.
+"Terem Quartet or Imperceptibles" (Terem-Quartet Y Snova Neulovimiye).